The Year of the Four Roman Emperors explained

 It's been rumored that both Vindex and Galba had been targeted for execution by Nero, which prompted their revolt.

-The army of the Rhine-based Lucius Verginius Rufus, who were still loyal to Nero, crushed Vindex's revolt.
+However, the army of the Rhine-based Lucius Verginius Rufus, who were still loyal to Nero, crushed Vindex's revolt.

 Since Galba was not nearby, this left him alone to march on Rome.
 News of the armies marching towards Rome reached the city and the emperor knew his time was up.

-Nero fled from Rome in disguise, but only made it just beyond the city walls before his escape route was cut off by approaching enemies.
+To save himself, Nero fled from Rome in disguise, but only made it just beyond the city walls before his escape route was cut off by approaching enemies.

 This led to a period of civil war, as three men fought for control of the empire: Galba, Otho, and Vitellius.

-Eventually, they settled on Galba, an old general who was popular with the people.
-He was actually proclaimed emperor by his soldiers before Nero's death and the Senate recognized his authority only after Nero's death.
+He was actually proclaimed emperor by his soldiers before Nero's death and the Senate recognized his authority was the previous emperor was gone.

 When news of Nero's death reached Galba, he saw his opportunity to take power.
-When he arrived in Rome with his troops, they declared him emperor.

 Galba had support from some influential men.
 In Africa, Clodius Macer launched a revolution to support Galba.